Ideophone: Characteristics

 The word ideophone was coined in 1935 by Clement Martyn Doke, who defined it in his Bantu Linguistic Terminology as follows.

 A vivid representation of an idea in sound.
 A word, often onomatopoeic, which describes a predicate, qualificative or adverb in respect to manner, color, sound, smell, action, state or intensity.

 Ideophones evoke sensory events.
 A well known instance of ideophones are onomatopoeic words—words that imitate the sound (of the event) they refer to.
 Some ideophones may be derived from onomatopoeic notions.
 In many languages, however, ideophones do not solely represent sound.
 For instance, in Gbaya, kpuk a rap on the door' may be onomatopoeic, but other ideophones depict motion and visual scenes: loɓoto-loɓoto 'large animals plodding through mud', kiláŋ-kiláŋ 'in a zigzagging motion', pɛɗɛŋ-pɛɗɛŋ 'razor sharp'.

 Ideophones are often characterized as iconic or sound-symbolic words, meaning that there can be a resemblance between their form and their meaning.
 For instance, in West-African languages, voiced consonants and low tone in ideophones are often connected to largeness and heaviness, whereas voiceless consonants and high tones tend to relate to smallness and lightness.
 Reduplication figures quite prominently in ideophones, often conveying a sense of repetition or plurality present in the evoked event.
 The iconicity of ideophones is shown by the fact that people can guess the meanings of ideophones from various languages at a level above chance.
 However, the form of ideophones does not completely relate to their meaning; as conventionalized words, they contain arbitrary, language-specific phonemes just like other parts of the vocabulary.

+Ideophones are also frequently accompanied by gesture and expressive intonational patterns (Nuckolls, 2019).